tomas-862/misc/CCNP_SP_SPCORE/1_Automation_basic_PY/4_Built_In/1_built_in.md

 # Checking Built-in Attributes and Methods of a Variable in Python

-In Python, we can check the built-in attributes and methods associated with a specific variable using the `dir()` command.
+In Python, you can inspect the built-in attributes and methods associated with a specific variable using the `dir()` function.
+This is useful for understanding the capabilities and properties of various data types.
-Below is an example that demonstrates this with the integer variable `num`.

 ## Example